One of my favorite ways to get free stuff is to test products in exchange for either cash or kind and Nike product testing is no different.

 - Vindale Research - Answer questions about products, shape the future, get paid.
 Sign up and get a free cash bonus.

 - SurveyJunkie - Get paid CASH to share your thoughts on some of the world's biggest brands.

 The Bottom Line

 I know this might be a letdown to those looking to earn money as a product tester, but you can’t deny that the Nike Product Testing program is a cool way to get free stuff, while helping out a brand you love improve their products.

 In fact, Nike isn’t the only one doing this.
 Adidas, New Balance, and other sports brands have their respective product testing programs.

-In fact, I’ve rounded up 9 different companies that give away free shoes here.
+In fact, I’ve rounded up other companies that give away free shoes here.